Skip to content

 Hitchhiking in Greece

-When having a tight budget, then an alternative way of backpacking through Greece is hitchhiking.
-Recommended is to pitch drivers face to face, for example from gas stations.
+With a tight budget, hitchhiking is an alternative way of backpacking through Greece.
+Pitching drivers face to face, for example, from gas stations is recommended.
 Check out more tips for hitchhiking in Europe.

 Where to Stay In Greece on a Budget